 Tips for car hire in Portugal

 The advantage of using the blog or an online platform to do your car rental is that you can compare prices from different rent-a-car companies, see customer ratings and get to know rent-a-car companies’ names before renting a car.
-You’ll see that this is an important factor in order to rent a car without having any problems.

 The first thing I do is to filter the results.
 In “Pick-up Location” (side bar) I choose “In Terminal” (when the rent-a-car company is in the airport) so I don’t have to take a shuttle bus and leave the airport.